top of page

 Following the Chemical Breadcrumbs: How Isotopes Help Us Track Migration

 Ever wondered how a salmon remembers its way home?
 Or how scientists can tell where a mammoth wandered thousands of years ago—without needing a GPS collar the size of a small car?
 Welcome to the world of migration from isotopes , where atoms become storytellers.
-This week at Atomic Ecology I have been preparing lectures for my new online course took a dive into how isotopic chemistry can trace the movement of animals, from salmon in Scottish loughs to monarch butterflies flu
+This week at Atomic Ecology, I have been preparing lectures for my new online course.
+I took a deep dive into how isotopic chemistry can trace the movement of animals, from salmon in Scottish loughs to monarch butter

 Brian Hayden

-We are preparing for an election here in Ireland—we’ll be voting for our 10th president this day next week—and the pre-election polls, now synonymous with major elections, are landing fast and frequently.
-Thankfully, the Irish presidential election is not quite the ordeal that the US one is, and the polling is not quite as frantic.
-My decade in Canada coincided with several US election cycles, and like many Canadians, I spent far too long focusing on what was likely to happen
+We are preparing for an election here in Ireland—we’ll be voting for our 10th president this day next week.
+The pre-election polls are landing fast and frequently.
+Thankfully, the Irish presidential election is not quite the ordeal that the US one is, and the polling is not as frantic.
+A Decade of Observations My decade in Canada coincided with several US election cycles.
+Like many Canadians, I spent far too long focusing on what was likely to happen south of our border.
+I wa

 Brian Hayden